Deep Reinforcement Learning with Modulated Hebbian plus Q Network Architecture: Abstract

 \section{Abstract}

-This paper presents a new neural architecture that combines a modulated Hebbian network (MOHN) with DQN, which we call modulated Hebbian plus Q network architecture (MOHQA).
-The hypothesis is that such a combination allows MOHQA to solve difficult partially observable Markov decision process (POMDP) problems which impair temporal difference (TD)-based RL algorithms such as DQN, as the TD error cannot be easily derived from observations.
-The key idea is to use a Hebbian network with bio-inspired neural traces to bridge temporal delays between actions and rewards when confounding observations and sparse rewards result in inaccurate TD errors.
-In MOHQA, DQN learns low level features and control, while the MOHN contributes to the high-level decisions by associating rewards with past states and actions.
+In this paper, we consider a subclass of partially observable Markov decision process (POMDP) problems which we termed confounding POMDPs.
+In these types of POMDPs temporal difference (TD)-based RL algorithms struggle, as TD error cannot be easily derived from observations.
+We solve these types of problems using a new bio-inspired neural architecture that combines a modulated Hebbian network (MOHN) with DQN, which we call modulated Hebbian plus Q network architecture (MOHQA).
+The key idea is to use a Hebbian network with rarely correlated bio-inspired neural traces to bridge temporal delays between actions and rewards when confounding observations and sparse rewards result in inaccurate TD errors.
+In MOHQA, DQN learns low-level features and control, while the MOHN contributes to the high-level decisions by associating rewards with past states and actions.
 Thus the proposed architecture combines two modules with significantly different learning algorithms, a Hebbian associative network and a classical DQN pipeline, exploiting the advantages of both.
-Simulations on a set of POMDPs and on the MALMO environment show that the proposed algorithm improved DQN's results and even outperformed control tests with A2C, QRDQN+LSTM and REINFORCE algorithms on some POMDPs with confounding stimuli and sparse rewards.
+Simulations on a set of POMDPs and on the Malmo environment show that the proposed algorithm improved DQN's results and even outperformed control tests with advantage-actor critic (A2C), Quantile regression DQN with long short term memory (QRDQN+LSTM), Monte-Carlo policy gradient (REINFORCE) and aggregated memory for reinforcement learning (AMRL) algorithms on most difficult POMDPs with confounding stimuli and sparse rewards.